 Pymonenko’s primary subjects were Ukrainian peasants.
 He portrayed their daily chores, celebrations, sufferings and joys with great empathy.
 His illustrations of some of Taras Shevchenko’s narrative poems are renown.

 His oil on canvas works glow with light and colour.
 Pymonenko studied the effects of sunlight on colours and in nature.
 He was a master of painting scenes set in twilight and evening light.
 He employed plein-air techniques for his landscapes.

 From 1888 to 1911 Pymonenko lived in the attractive village of Maliutianka, Kyiv region, which today hosts the Pymonenko Museum.
 Local natural features inspired his landscapes and the village inhabitants appeared as the characters in his paintings.

 Pymonenko’s works were widely admired and one of his paintings hangs in the Louvre Museum.
 He was a member of art societies in Paris, Munich and Berlin and in Kyiv he taught a new generation of painters who included Kazimir Melevich.

-(The featured copies of Mykola Pymonenko’s artworks were supplied by the National Art Museum of Ukraine.)
+(Featured copies of Mykola Pymonenko’s artworks supplied by the National Art Museum of Ukraine.)